-If you absolutely do not want to sing to your kids, then at least invest in some music CDs for kids.
+If you absolutely do not want to sing to your kids every day, then at least invest in some music CDs for kids.
 There are so many kids songs out there that there is no reason not to incorporate music into your children’s life.

 There are many benefits of music for children.
 Here are seven reasons you should sing to your kids every day.

 Note: This post contains affiliate links.
 If you click on an affiliate link and subsequently make a purchase from the linked website, I may receive a commission.
 Please read my affiliate disclosure for more information.

 We know that play and activity are important for brain development.
 So is music.

 When you sing, play an instrument or listen to music it stimulates different regions of the brain.